 However, this step-by-step guide to building a Stock portfolio will empower you to regain control and achieve your long-term financial goals for the years ahead.

 Investing is also one of the easiest ways to earn passive income by making money without extra hours at work.
 Over the last decade, investors have earned an average of 10% returns annually.
+If you want someone else to do your portfolio management, you can outsource the task to a financial advisor.
 Now that you know the fundamentals of an investment/ Stock portfolio for beginners let’s begin building one.

 Components of an Investment Portfolio